crispab/crisp-dna/_docs/what-is-crisp.md

 What is Product Space and why?
 ======================

 Our purpose is summarized in this A3.
-We refer to this as "our home" or "our house".
+We refer to this as "our home".

 ![What is Product Space A3](../assets/WhatIsCrispA3-sv.jpg "What is Product Space A3")